Tellinq/yoga-book-9i/README.md

 I will accept PRs for the Yoga Book 9i Gen8, Gen9, and other future revisions if they come!

+To-do with a Windows reinstallation - restoring to OEM defaults

 To-do for Linux support